yuliana-solomatina/bert_embeddings_discourse/README.md

 # Dataset

-The dataset used in the current research is Russian discourse corpus _Ru-RSTreebank_, which consists of 333 texts.
+The dataset used in the current research is Russian discourse corpus _Ru-RSTreebank_, which consists of 333 texts, annotated with rhethoric relations.
 For the purposes of this research, only news articles were extracted from the corpus.

 # Experiments
 ## Experiment 1.
 Swapped Sentence Units
+Changing the ordering of adjacent clauses in the sentence to detect incoherence.

+## Experiment 2.
+Scrambled Sentence Detection
+Replacing a randomly chosen discourse unit by a randomly chosen discourse unit from another text.

+## Experiment 3.
+Relation Semantics Detection
+Testing model's ability to differentiate 17 types of rhethoric relations.